hinell/files-stream/readme.md

 ## Installation

-This module can be installed via `git` or `npm`.
+Module can be installed via `git` or `npm`.
-Before usage, you need to have installed io.js or node.js.
+Before, you need to have installed io.js or node.js.
+Then:

 ```
 $ npm install files-stream